ARP ESSER III Return to Learn & Continuity of Services Plan

 Section 4: Addressing Students’ Social, Emotional, And Mental Health Needs

 Section 2001(e) of the ARP Act permits school divisions to use the ARP Act ESSER III funding not reserved to address unfinished learning to address the impacts of COVID-19 in a variety of ways.
-ABSD will use approximately thirty-eight percent (38%) of its ARP Act ESSER III funds in accordance with Section 2001(e) of the ARP Act as described below.
+ABSD will use approximately fifteen percent (15%) of its ARP Act ESSER III funds in accordance with Section 2001(e) of the ARP Act as described below.